Demons of Magick by Gordon Winterfield

 Q: There are Words of Power in this book that make it easier to sense spirits.
 Can I use them in other magick?

 A: You can, but you should consider it an experiment, as the specific Words of Power shown here were chosen from a larger list.
 That list contains words for working with many different classes of spirits.
 The ones in this book were chosen for this demonic ritual.
 If you use them elsewhere, with other spirits, the results may be unpredictable.

-Q: Where can I download the PDF of the sigil used in The Ritual Opening?
+Q: Where can I download the sigil used in The Ritual Opening?

 A: Here.
-RitualOpening_Authority This is the size it appears in the book.
+This is the size it appears in the book.
 You may need to scale it up or down, depending on your computer/printer settings.
-Or you can use it on a device if your prefer.
+Or you can use it on a device if you prefer.
 It only needs to be three or four inches wide.